-- The U.S. Bureau of Transportation Statistics also confirms that the average city bus requires 20 percent more energy per passenger than the average car.
+- The U.S. Bureau of Transportation Statistics also confirms that the average city bus requires 20% more energy per passenger than the average car.

-- The ‘empty bus’ problem is a symptom of an outdated model, and low bus loads explain why buses use about as much energy per passenger kilometer as the average SUV.
+- The ‘empty bus’ problem is a symptom of an outdated model, and low bus loads explain why buses use about as much energy per passenger kilometre as the average SUV.

 Thanks to advances in technology, the conditions are ripe for a more agile and personalised approach to running buses.
 The public bus system now has the means to connect supply with demand.

 Passengers can lodge a request for a trip from point A to B at a specific time and bus operators can analyse the demand for travel.
 This is known as On-Demand, or a Demand-Responsive Transport (DRT) service.

 This emerging model can ensure that a passenger’s requirements are met by a bus at the right location, at the right time.
 The value proposition for passengers is clear, even if they need to pay a slightly higher fare.

 The On-Demand Buse model means: